 Andrea Lisbona, Founder and CEO of Touchland

 If you’re running a DTC business and struggling with shipping operations, it may be time to switch to a 3PL.
 ShipBob offers a world-class fulfilment network and advanced technology to help your ecommerce business scale faster.

 Here are top answers to questions about DTC shipping.

 DTC shipping refers to brands that ship products directly to the end customers rather than relying on a third-party retailer to reach their customers.

 Alcohol can be shipped direct-to-consumer in some states, although you have to follow the state-specific rules and regulations for each destination.

 What are the best tools for DTC shipping automation?

 There are plenty of tools and technology to assist with DTC shipping.
-For example, ShipBob shipping technology easily integrates with leading ecommerce platforms so orders are automatically sent to the closest fulfillment center where the picking and packing process can begin.
+For example, ShipBob shipping technology easily integrates with leading ecommerce platforms so orders are automatically sent to the closest fulfilment centre where the picking and packing process can begin.

 What DTC products can ShipBob manage?

-ShipBob manages fulfillment of DTC products in a wide range of industries including (but not limited to): apparel, electronics, food and beverage, cosmetics and personal care items, digital health products, and home goods.
-Wondering if we can fulfill your products?
+ShipBob manages fulfilment of DTC products in a wide range of industries including (but not limited to): apparel, electronics, food and beverage, cosmetics and personal care items, digital health products, and home goods.
+Wondering if we can fulfil your products?
 Request a quote to see if we’re the right fit.